Writing Personhood: For Adoptees

-Why adoptee-only writing spaces?
+Why do we need adoptee-only writing spaces?

 Adoptee-only spaces are vital to adopted people learning to tell their story through writing.